Mohammed-Farhaan-N/3D_web/README.md

-Currently it is in the development stage
+Currently, it is in the process of the development stage